 The cost to serve customers with traditional methods is high and often doesn't meet their demands; and yet customers are demanding better, faster and more effortless experiences than ever before.
 Throwing more customer service advisors at the problem isn't cost effective.
 Delivering a great service at anytime of day or night to a host of different channels is challenging.
 So how do you begin to replicate your best advisors whilst delivering a 24/7 service?
-It isn't easy but the latest technology can play a vital role in bridging the gap.
+It isn't easy but the latest technology including machine learning, speech-to-text/text-to-speech, deep learning, analytics, chatbots, voice assistants and natural language understanding, can play a vital role in bridging the gap.

 Humans are Complex

 Humans are complicated creatures, and it is difficult enough for other humans to understand them sometimes let alone for machines!
 Human communication is subtle, nuanced and very complex and this is what makes it so difficult to recreate humans artificially.

 By introducing the right technology you can begin to offer instant and personalised responses 24/7 on your customers channel of choice, that can handle complex enquiries and tasks.
 The challenge is choosing carefully and ensuring it doesn't become yet another silo'd system!

 There are very few solutions available that do it well because of the complexity involved in replicating your best customer advisors digitally!